TRI Media Guide

 Release of Information

 During a major aircraft accident, the airport’s number one priority is search and rescue.
 Throughout the response, the airport will release information related to its emergency response to the accident and related airport operations.
-At not time will the airport speculate on the cause of the accident
+At no time will the airport speculate on the cause of the accident

 Below is the confirmed information the airport can provide as it becomes available: